-At their June 17 meeting, councilmembers held the first of two pre-hearings regarding the draft development agreement between the city and Merlone Geier Partners (MGP), which owns the Lynnwood Square shopping center near 196th Street Southwest and 44th Avenue West.
+At their June 17 meeting, councilmembers held the first of three pre-hearings regarding the draft development agreement between the city and Merlone Geier Partners (MGP), which owns the Lynnwood Square shopping center near 196th Street Southwest and 44th Avenue West.
 MGP is proposing a major redevelopment of the 19.1-acre site, which would include a mix of retail, commercial and residential uses

 Northline Village would be part of Lynnwood’s City Center designated regional growth district.
 According to the City Center Sub-Area Plan, the area will be “a central business district with pedestrian friendly streets in a park-like environment.”

 During the July 15 presentation, City Center project manager Karl Almgren provided the council with a detailed look at MGP’s proposed plans for the site, which features 521,000 square feet of office space, to include 60,000 square feet of space for possible doctor or dental offices.
 It would also have 256,000 square feet of retail space, with 50,000 square feet of that designated for entertainment use, like a movie theater.
 Office space would be located along 44th Avenue West, where there would also be two parking garages with street access.
 The proposed agreement also includes plans for a potential grocery store.

 Additionally, the proposal has 1,369 multi-family residential units with ground-level retail shops.
 During the discussion, Councilmember George Hurst asked if any of the residential units would include affordable housing.